Dr. Alexander Jacques

 About

-My current research portfolio primarily revolves around mountain meteorology, air quality, and wildfire impacts in the vicinity of the Great Salt Lake in northern Utah.
-These initiatives involve several different ongoing field research and data management projects within our own research group and with multiple collaborators.
+My current research portfolio revolves around the analysis of observational and numerical weather prediction data for mountain meteorology, wildfire, and air quality topics.
+My primary region of interest is the intermountain western United States, with further focus within the vicinity of the Great Salt Lake in northern Utah.
+These initiatives involve several different ongoing field research and data management projects within our own research group and multiple external collaborators.

-To better understand how the local mesoscale and boundary layer characteristics can result in prolonged periods of high criteria pollutant concentrations (ozone and particulate matter), our research group has deployed several instrument packages across the greater Salt Lake region for short-term field studies and longer-term monitoring.
-These include air quality sensors deployed at fixed site locations and on mobile platforms (light rail, electric bus, and helicopter).
-Current and historical provisional data from these platforms can be accessed through these Utah Mobile Air Quality web resources.
+For air quality research, to better understand how the local mesoscale and boundary layer characteristics can result in prolonged periods of high criteria pollutant concentrations (ozone and particulate matter), our research group has deployed several instrument packages across the greater Salt Lake region for short-term field studies and longer-term monitoring.
+These include air quality sensors deployed at fixed site locations and on mobile platforms.
+The mobile platforms are part of the Utah Mobile Environmental Observation Project (MEOP) and are installed on Utah Transit Authority electric light rail vehicles and electric buses traversing the Salt Lake Valley.
+Current provisional data from these platforms can be accessed through these available web pages.

 To support ongoing research of local meteorological phenomena (boundary layer structure, localized terrain flows, lake breezes, etc.) and to provide supplemental real-time observations to the National Weather Service, our group has deployed multiple mesonet stations and surface-based remote sensors across the Salt Lake Valley and on/around the Great Salt Lake.
-As a remote member of our research group, I serve as the primary software developer for our mesonet and provide remote hardware assistance as well.
+This set of instrumentation is known as the University of Utah Mesonet (UUNET).
+As a remotely-based member of our team, I serve as the primary software developer for our mesonet and provide remote hardware assistance as well.
 These weather stations provide valuable real-time weather information for situational awareness in a data-sparse region immediately upstream of the populated Utah Wasatch Front.
 Current data from the deployed mesonet stations, ceilometers, and sodars can be accessed through the linked products.

 My PhD research, completed in 2016 under Dr. John Horel at the University of Utah, involved the temporal and spatial analysis of surface pressure perturbations from the Earthscope US Transportable Array (USArray) seismic field campaign, which provided pressure data at a sampling frequency of 1 second.
 While the project has completed, a research website developed for this project remains with available links to data resources and references.
 Further, the collected USArray pressure observations are accessible via an official NCAR Research Data Archive repository, which was created as a means to further the dissemination of this data to the atmospheric science community.